tylertitsworth/5th-age-srd/Character-Rules/Strongholds.md

 ---
 # Strongholds

+Strongholds are an optional objective for the heroes to pursue.
+They are a place where the heroes can rest, recover, and prepare for the next adventure.
+They are also a place where the heroes can recruit new allies, and where they can train and improve their skills.

 ## Requirements

-Parties must be at least 5th level and acquire some workforce to build the stronghold.
+Heroes must be at least champion tier and acquire some workforce to build the stronghold.
 When choosing a Stronghold to build, the class associated with that stronghold must currently be in the party and the workforce must agree to build that stronghold as relevant.

 ## Cost Table